ocaml/oasis/HACKING.md

    by the plugin `install`.
  * plugin that are used in `_oasis`: these plugins help to process the content of an `_oasis` file.
 They generate additional content in `setup.ml` and so on.
-   You don't have to load them, they will be automatically loaded when they are found in the `_oasis` file.
+   You don''t have to load them, they will be automatically loaded when they are found in the `_oasis` file.
 For example `Plugins: AutoGenerate (0.1)` in the `_oasis` file will trigger the load of the plugin `autogenerate`.